SCOPE OF WORK:

 Support: Luan Dang, Kim Ha

-We are all afraid of death.
+We all fear death.

 A conflict arises between giving birth and longevity.
 Some sacrifices occur for procreation.
 Touchingly, creatures over millions of years have never resisted this cycle, continuing to give birth knowing they will die after.